WELLlife COVID-19/Flu Test Transcript

 (Audio Description) The entire two-part cap unscrews from the tube and is placed nearby.

-Remove the test cassette from the sealed pouch and lay it on a flat surface.
+Remove test cassette from sealed pouch and lay it on a flat surface.

 (Audio Description) The short end of the rectangular foil pouch tears off at the notches, revealing the end of a test cassette.
 The flat, narrow, rectangular test cassette slides out and is placed nearby.
 The side with two indentations faces up.